dojo/widget-core/README.md

 This primitive is a base that enables further abstractions to be built to handle more complex behaviors.
 One of these is handling focus across the boundaries of encapsulated widgets.
 The `FocusMixin` should be used by widgets to provide `focus` to their children or to accept `focus` from a parent widget.

-The `FocusMixin` adds `focus` and `shouldFocus` to a widget's API. `shouldFocus` checks if the widget is in a state to perform a focus action and will only return `true` once until the widget's `focus` method has been called again.
-This `shouldFocus` method is designed to be passed to child widgets or nodes are the value of their `focus` property.
+The `FocusMixin` adds `focus` to a widget's API.
+When called with a key, `focus` decorates the corresponding child node with `focus: () => true` for one render.

-When `shouldFocus` is passed to a widget it will be called as the properties are set on the child widget, meaning that any other usages of the parent's `shouldFocus` method will result in a return value of `false`.
+The `FocusMixin` can also be used to handle receiving a `focus` property from a parent widget.
+If `focusKey` is defined on the widget class, the `FocusMixin` will pass on `widget.properties.focus` to the corresponding child node.

 An example usage controlling focus across child VNodes (DOM) and WNodes (widgets):